salbalkus/CausalTables.jl/paper/paper.md

 [@pearl2009causality; @hernan2020causal]; causal inference techniques
 have helped applied scientists and decision-makers better understand important phenomena in fields ranging from health and medicine to politics and economics.
-As interest in causal inference has grown across many disciplines, so too has the development of software tools for estimating causal effects.
-While Julia packages for causal inference have begun to emerge---with examples including, for estimation, `TMLE.jl` [@TMLE.jl] and `CausalELM.jl` [@CausalELM.jl], and, for causal discovery, `CausalInference.jl` [@Schauer2024]---the ecosystem is still in its infancy.
-New methods for causal inference are being developed at a rapid pace, underscoring the need for tools designed to support the evaluation and comparison of their performance. `CausalTables.jl` aims to provide such a tool for the Julia language.
-Currently, attempts to benchmark causal inference methods in Julia face two major challenges.
+As interest in causal inference continues to grow across many disciplines, so too does the development of software tools for estimating causal effects.
+While Julia packages for causal inference have begun to emerge---with examples including `TMLE.jl` [@TMLE.jl] and `CausalELM.jl`[@CausalELM.jl] for estimation and `CausalInference.jl` [@Schauer2024] for causal discovery---the ecosystem is still in its infancy.
+New methods for causal inference are being developed at a rapid pace, underscoring the need for tools designed to support their development. `CausalTables.jl` aims to provide such a tool for the Julia language.
+Currently, attempts to implement and test causal inference methods in Julia face two major challenges.

+First, causal inference requires data to be preprocessed in various ways based on the underlying causal structure.
+Suppose one were to write their own method by building on existing statistical packages in Julia.
-First, packages often have inconsistent APIs.
-For example, some packages require the user to provide treatment and response variables as individual vectors, while others require the entire dataset in a `Tables.jl`-compliant format, with treatment and response variables labeled via strings or symbols. `CausalTables.jl` provides a `CausalTable` interface that simplifies packaging the data and auxiliary causal knowledge together.
-Second, benchmarking of methods requires simulating data for numerical experiments from a Structural Causal Model (SCM) [@pearl2009causality] so as to compare candidate estimators to an underlying ground truth (encoded via interventions on the SCM).
-An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations, with each draw depending on realizations from draws preceding it.
+Using `MLJ.jl` [@blaom2020mlj] would necessitate extracting the treatment and response as Vectors and the variables hypothesized to cause them as Tables; meanwhile; using `GLM.jl` [@bates2023glm] would require the same but as Matrix or `Formula` objects.
+This challenge has also led to differences in the API for existing causal methods: for instance, `CausalELM.jl` [@CausalELM.jl] requires the user to split apart treatment and response variables as individual vectors, while `TMLE.jl` require the entire dataset in a `Tables.jl`-compliant format with treatment and response variables being labeled via strings or symbols. `CausalTables.jl` provides a `CausalTable` interface that, by packaging the data and auxiliary causal knowledge together, allows extracting relevant causal components in multiple ways.
+This simplifies both writing new packages as well as processing data to evaluate existing packages.

-`CausalTables.jl` provides a simple, user-friendly way to define an SCM, sample data randomly from it, and compute or approximate the underlying true values of several common causal effect parameters.
+Second, testing the performance of new estimators often requires simulating data for numerical experiments from a Structural Causal Model (SCM) [@pearl2009causality] so as to compare them to an underlying ground truth (encoded via interventions on the SCM).
+An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations, with each draw depending on realizations from draws preceding it. `CausalTables.jl` provides a simple, user-friendly way to define an SCM, sample data randomly from it, and compute or approximate the underlying true values of several common causal effect parameters.

-By addressing these two major challenges, `CausalTables.jl` simplifies and accelerates the development of tools for statistical causal inference in Julia.
+By addressing these two major challenges---preprocessing and simulation--- `CausalTables.jl` simplifies and accelerates the development of tools for statistical causal inference in Julia.
 The `CausalTable` interface extends `Tables.jl`, the most common interface for accessing tabular data in Julia [@quinn2024tables].
-The SCM framework operates in conjunction with `Distributions.jl`, the premier Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
+The SCM framework operates in conjunction with `Distributions.jl`, the primary Julia package for working with random variables [@JSSv098i16; @Distributions.jl-2019].
 By integrating seamlessly with other commonly used packages in the Julia ecosystem, `CausalTables.jl` ensures both compatibility and ease of use for statisticians and applied scientists alike.

 # Instructional use cases

-A standard causal inference problem is to estimate the effect of a treatment variable $A$ on a response variable $Y$ in the presence of confounders $W$.
-One can benchmark causal inference methods in two ways: either by imposing a causal structure on an existing dataset, or by drawing new data randomly from a programmatically-defined SCM.
+A standard causal inference problem is to estimate the effect of one treatment variable $A$ on a response variable $Y$ in the presence of confounders $W$.
+One can evaluate the performance of causal inference methods in two ways: either by imposing a causal structure on an existing dataset, or by drawing new data randomly from a programmatically-defined SCM.

 Wrapping an existing dataset with causal structure is easy.
 The `CausalTable` constructor creates a `Tables.jl`-compliant data structure